Top 10 Best Defensive Shooting Guards of All Time in NBA

 Despite being among the best players of his generation, West managed just one NBA championship, with the Lakers in 1972.

 He was also named Finals MVP in 1969 and is a 14-time NBA All-Star.
-His defensive accolades include being named in the All-Defensive first team four times and All-Defensive second team once.
+His defensive accolades include being named in the All-Defensive First Team four times and All-Defensive Second Team once.

 His legacy was tarnished slightly by the fact that his side lost eight NBA Finals in nine attempts, but he remains one of the most clutch players to have ever stepped foot on a basketball court.